AUTOMATED SEAM WELDING (ASW)

 An AVC (Arc Voltage Control) Module is added to provide the weld head with automatic arc standoff.
 The module provides automatic height adjustments to maintain a consistent arc voltage throughout the entire weld, including automatic adjustments on multi-pass welds.

-AMET® offers an Elevating version of the External Seam Welder with increased part diameter capabilities.
+AMET® offers an Elevating version of the External Automated Seam Welding Machine with increased part diameter capabilities.
 The AMET® Elevating Seam Welder allows a large range of external welds to be performed without the need of separate equipment.
 The entire bed and carriage are hydraulically raised to accommodate larger diameters.

 PART LOADING CART